grouls/stopWatch_TS/README.md

 # stopWatch_TS
-Simple stop watch application written in React &amp; Typescript
+Simple stop watch application written in React &amp; Typescript as an intro to Typescript.